jrawbits/VisionEval-Wiki-JR/VERPAT-Inputs-and-Outputs.md

 ## model_parameters.json

 The "model_parameters.json" can contain global parameters for a particular model configuration that may be used by multiple modules.
 A more detailed description of the file and its structure can be found [here](https://github.com/gregorbj/VisionEval/blob/master/api/model_system_design.md#61-model-directory-structure).
-The description about the variables, required for **VERPAT**, listed in the file are documented by the modules that uses them in the [inputs](#inputs) section.
+The description about the variables, required for **VERPAT**, listed in the file are documented by the modules that uses them in the [inputs and outputs](#inputs-and-outputs) section.
 The format of the VERPAT *model_parameters.json* file is as follows:

 ```json
 [